devWaz/Random-User-Generator/README.md

 ### What i learnt while doing this project
 - Error Handling
-- Better understanding of states
+- Better understanding of the useState hook